Our teaching model:

 Mittelstufe I, beginner or continuing ( mid-level, ages 10–13) Level A1/A2

 At this age, students are ready to play a central role in the classroom—they need to engage.
 They learn pronunciation, vocabulary and grammar through games, skits and plays, and dialogue.
 Non-traditional and specialized lessons that might feature science experiments or German pop songs, help keep students connected with the things they enjoy every day.
-Continuing students may take the AATG tests.
+Continuing students may take the A1.

 Mittelstufe II, (advanced mid-level, ages 10-13) Level B1+

 For fluent students with strong German-speaking backgrounds.
 They not only keep their existing skills fresh, they continue to expand and polish their knowledge of German.
 We work on more complex grammar, understanding of texts and writing and speaking skills to prepare students for academic success, here or in a German speaking country.
+Students may take the A2 test.

-Beginning teen German level A1
+Beginning teen German level A1 (Internationale Vergleichsarbeit 1)

 Well-rounded introduction language basics.
 Workbook may be used.
 Songs, simple literature, and dialogue target real-life skills.

-Continuing teen German Level A2-B1
+Continuing teen German Level A2-B1 (DSDI)

 Students refine their ability to navigate everyday topics (simple story-telling, question and answer, etc.), as well as beginning to explore higher-level skills, such as crafting a coherent essay, responding to others’ opinions, and presentation of a research topic.
 We alternate between reading somewhat longer texts and culturally significant short texts from a variety of sources.
-These students may take DSD tests.
+These students may take the DSD test.

 Advanced teen German Level B2+

 For qualified students considering more advanced German study here or abroad.
 Skills include the ability to handle specialized or technical topics, graphical information, and inpromptu debate.
 A challenging course with a strong peer group makes this worthwhile for the goal-oriented student.
-These students are encouraged to take DSD tests, when ready.
+These students are encouraged to take DSDII tests, when ready.

 Beginning or continuing German for adults